Neabag/spacex-program-launch/README.md

 ## deployment

-deployment is done using heroku and github, razzle-heroku plugin is also used to handle the environment variables app is hosted here - https://spacex-launchs.herokuapp.com/
+deployment is done using heroku and github, razzle-heroku plugin is also used to handle the environment variables. app is hosted here - https://spacex-launchs.herokuapp.com/

 ## dependencies used

 1. axios - to fetch data from server
 2. razzle - to get bolier plate code for react server-side render application
-3. react -
+3. react
 4. express
 5. razzle
 6. razzle-heroku